urgent-challenge/urgent2024_challenge/simulation/README.md

     # augmentations: [none]
     # weight_augmentations: [1.0]

+    # Additional random augmentations to be applied to each simulated sample
     augmentations:
     - none  # the first augmentation (do nothing)
     - bandwidth_limitation  # the first augmentation (bandwidth limitation)